cordmaur/WaterDetect/README.md

 ## How to cite
 Cordeiro, M. C. R.; Martinez, J.-M.; Peña-Luque, S. Automatic Water Detection from Multidimensional Hierarchical Clustering for Sentinel-2 Images and a Comparison with Level 2A Processors.
 Remote Sensing of Environment 2021, 253, 112209. https://doi.org/10.1016/j.rse.2020.112209.

+## Changelog
+### Release 1.5.6
+- new entry point runWaterDetect.py
+- Namespace correction for different versions of sklearn package
+- New treatment for negative reflectance values (individual pixel correction)
+- Added regularization option to avoid extreme values on Normalized Difference indices.
+- New water cluster detection method based on lowest Nir reflectance ("minnir")
+- Updated reporting.
+Invalid mask is superimposed to the RGB scene representation
+- Added support for Sen2Cor internal masks
+- GLINT mode (For entire scenes only).
+Creates a Glint heatmap based on viewing and solar angles and updates the thresholds to include waters with sun glint in the final mask

 ## Tutorial
 The following topics have the first steps to install and run the library.
 For a more comprehensive tutorial with code samples and results please refer to this tutorial https://cordmaur.medium.com/water-detection-in-high-resolution-satellite-images-using-the-waterdetect-python-package-7c5a031e3d16.